z4lab/z4lab-discord-bot/README.md

 -   rename `example-whitelist.json`to `whitelist.json` and enter your details
 -   rename `example-alias.json`to `alias.json` and enter your details
 -   run `npm install`
+-   run `npm db`
+    - config files will no longer effect the bot
 -   start bot with `pm2 start index.js`

 ## updating the bot